Passwords

 This is a key term definition article

-I have decided to experiment by creating short webpages to provide definitions and best practices for certain key terms.
+I created short webpages to provide definitions and best practices for certain key terms.
 This is one of those webpages.

 These are terms that I have explained or defined dozens or even hundreds of times in my life, either through conversation or in writing.
 After explaining the term I try to explain best practices relating to those terms.
 These are terms or guidance that may appear in my cybersecurity policies.